filecoin-project/lotus-docs/content/en/developers/local-network.md

    {{< /alert >}}

-Next up is installing Lotus' dependencies using Homebrew.
+Next up is installing Lotus dependencies using Homebrew.

 #### Homebrew